Global stability of fluid flows despite transient growth of energy

+To apply our method to 2D plane Couette flow, we first solve the energy eigenproblem \eqref{eq:eigen} as detailed in the Supplement.
+The eigenproblem must be solved anew for each $L$ and $\Rey$ considered, giving eigenfunctions whose streamwise wavenumbers $\alpha$ are multiples of $\tfrac{2\pi}{L}$.
+As an example, Fig.~\ref{fig:Eigenmodes} shows eigenvalues and corresponding eigenmodes for $(\Rey,L)=(240,2)$, a point in the parameter regime where energy can grow transiently yet our computations verify stability.

-The four nested sets of eigenmodes that were used to compute the stability results of Fig.~\ref{fig:GS2DPlaneCouette} are defined in the caption of Fig.~\ref{fig:Eigenmodes}.
+The four nested sets of eigenmodes $\{\uu_1,\ldots,\uu_m\}$ that were used to compute the stability results of Fig.~\ref{fig:GS2DPlaneCouette} are defined in the Fig.~\ref{fig:Eigenmodes} caption.
 For each $(\Rey,L)$ and set of modes, all tensors in \eqref{eq:auxiliary} were computed numerically.
 We then formulated the SOS computations described above, searching for polynomials $P$ and $\Xi$ such that $V$ was verified to be a Lyapunov functional.
-The parser YALMIP \cite{Lofberg2004,Lofberg2009} was used to reformulate all SOS constraints as semidefinite programs, which were then solved using the interior-point algorithm of MOSEK \cite{mosek}.
+The parser YALMIP \cite{Lofberg2004,Lofberg2009} was used to reformulate all SOS constraints as semidefinite programs, which were then solved using MOSEK \cite{mosek}.
 The resulting $P$ and $\Xi$ have many terms, so we do not report them here.

 For each $L$ and set of modes, the symbol plotted in Fig.~\ref{fig:GS2DPlaneCouette} is the largest $\Rey$ for which our SOS computations found a valid quartic $V$.
-The $V$ we constructed at each $(\Rey,L)$ need not be a valid Lyapunov function at smaller $\Rey$ values.
-However, for the many $\Rey$ values smaller than those indicated in Fig.~\ref{fig:GS2DPlaneCouette} at which we have carried out SOS computations, we never failed to find a different $V$ verifying stability.

 We expect the stability thresholds in Fig.~\ref{fig:GS2DPlaneCouette} will continue to improve with an increase to the number of eigenmodes ($m$) on which $V$ explicitly depends in \eqref{eq:Vansatz}.
 However, our computations for 13 modes are already expensive.
 This prevents us from considering very large $L$ since the number of modes that would be needed grows at least linearly with $L$.
 Thus the present version of our method cannot apply to arbitrary-$L$ perturbations in very long domains, although it surpasses the energy method for perturbations up to whatever period is computationally tractable.
-Aside from adding modes, stability thresholds can be improved by raising the polynomial degree ($2d$) of $V$.
-We used only quartic $V$ because sextic $V$ demand much larger computational cost and memory footprint.
+Aside from adding modes, stability thresholds could be improved by raising the polynomial degree of $V$, but sextic $V$ demand much larger computational cost and memory footprint.